harmehar-kaur/harmehar-kaur.github.io/_posts/2024-11-07-RegistryArtefacts.md

 ---
-title:
+title: Understanding Windows Registry Artifacts in DFIR
-date:
+date: 2024-11-07
-categories:
+categories: [DFIR]
-tags:
+tags: [DFIR, Windows Registry, Registry Artifacts, Digital Forensics, Incident Response]
-author:
+author: Harmehar Kaur
 image:
-  path:
+  path: /assets/attack.jpg
-  alt:
+  alt: Windows Registry Artifacts
 ---

-Now that I have found my interest in DFIR I would be diving into these a little more in details.
-FIrst I would be diving into each of the artefacts present in the windows system. the topic of interest today is registry artifacts.
+Now that I’ve found my interest in DFIR (Digital Forensics and Incident Response), I’m diving deeper into some of the core concepts—starting with Windows system artifacts.

-Windows registry is the collection of a database that store system configuration information in form of key: value pairs (this information could be about hardware, software or user information which could include current user, recently opened files, programs accessed, or devices connected).
-Registry could be viewed by the executing the following utility which allows a user to view and edit registry: regedit.exe.
-This allows a user to access a registry only in a live system.
+Today’s topic of interest is **registry artifacts**.

+---

+### What is the Windows Registry?

+The Windows Registry is essentially a collection of databases that store configuration information in key-value pairs.
+These details could relate to hardware, software, or user-specific information such as:

+- The current user
+- Recently opened files
+- Programs accessed
+- Devices connected

+You can view and edit the registry on a live system using the `regedit.exe` utility.
+It gives you access to the registry in a graphical interface, but remember—this only works on a live system.

+---

-▪ Registry Hives:
+### Registry Hives

-• Number of hives: 5
-o DEFAULT
-o SAM
-o SECURITY
-o SOFTWARE
-o SYSTEM
-• Registry hives are the group of keys, subkeys or values stored on the disk these are also an artifact used in maximum cases because we cannot work on a live system.
-Stored in the following path: C:\Windows\System32\Config
-220 | H K a u r
+Windows has **five main registry hives**, which are essentially collections of keys, subkeys, and values stored on disk.
+These hives are frequently analyzed during forensic investigations, especially since live access isn’t always possible.

+These are the five hives:

+- **DEFAULT**
+- **SAM**
+- **SECURITY**
+- **SOFTWARE**
+- **SYSTEM**

+You’ll find them stored at:
+`C:\Windows\System32\Config`

-• SAM Hive:
+#### SAM Hive

-o SAM Hives store information about the user account, related to logins, or the group information.
-The location at which the above information is stored is SAM\Domains\Account\User.
+The **SAM (Security Account Manager)** hive contains information related to user accounts, login credentials, and group memberships.
+You’ll usually find this data under:
+`SAM\Domains\Account\User`

+---

-▪ Registry Keys:
+### Registry Keys

-• There are 5 root keys present in the registry:
-o HKEY_CURRENT_USER is a subkey of HKEY_USERS and stores information about root of the configuration of the current user o HKEY_USERS: stores all actively loaded user profiles o HKEY_LOCAL_MACHINE: stores config information particular to the computer o HKEY_CLASSES_ROOT is a subkey of HKEY_LOCAL_MACHINE stores information about current programs opened using windows explorer.
-Stored information is also stored under the following keys: o HKEY_LOCAL_MACHINE: contains information about the default settings applied to all users.
+The registry is organized into **root keys** that act as entry points to different parts of the system’s configuration data.
+Here are the main ones:

+- **HKEY_CURRENT_USER**: A subkey of `HKEY_USERS`, it holds config info specific to the current user.
+- **HKEY_USERS**: Contains all loaded user profiles.
+- **HKEY_LOCAL_MACHINE**: Stores config data relevant to the entire computer.
+- **HKEY_CLASSES_ROOT**: A subkey of `HKEY_LOCAL_MACHINE`, this one deals with information about currently opened programs via Windows Explorer.
-o HKEY_CURRENT_USER: contains settings that apply to current users o HKEY_CURRENT_CONFIG: this key stored information about hardware profile used by the local machine
+- **HKEY_CURRENT_CONFIG**: Reflects the hardware profile currently being used by the local machine.

+---

-▪ Registry transaction logs and backups
+### Registry Transaction Logs and Backups

-• Transaction log is the changelog of the registry hive and are stored as .log files in same directory as the hives.
-These have the current changes which have not yet made their way to a hive therefore have a more up-to-date information of the recent activity.
+There are also **transaction logs** and **backups** associated with the registry.

+- **Transaction logs** (`.log` files) are changelogs for the registry hives.
+These are more up-to-date than the hive files themselves, capturing recent activity that hasn’t yet been committed to the hive.

-Backups on the other hand are the opposite of transaction logs.
-Hives located in the config directory are backup every ten days to the following location:
+- **Backups**, in contrast, reflect older states of the registry.
+The registry hives in the config directory are backed up every ten days and stored at:
-o C:\Windows\System32\Config\RegBack
+  `C:\Windows\System32\Config\RegBack`

+---

+That wraps up today’s dive into registry artifacts.
+There’s so much to explore in DFIR, and understanding these low-level system components is key to building a solid foundation.

+Stay tuned as I continue this learning journey—next up, more Windows artifacts!